-Social media - Media for social interaction, using highly accessible web-based and/or mobile technologies that allow users to share content and/or engage in interactive communication through online communities.
-This includes, but is not limited to, services such as Facebook, LinkedIn, X (formerly Twitter), Threads, Instagram, TikTok, Snapchat, Discord, and YouTube.
+Social media - Media for social interaction, using highly accessible communication techniques through the use of web-based and mobile technologies to turn communication into interactive dialogue.
+This includes, but is not limited to, services such as Facebook, LinkedIn, Twitter, Instagram, Snapchat, and YouTube.

 Personal technology - Any device that is not owned or leased by the District or otherwise authorized for District use and: (1) transmits sounds, images, text, messages, videos, or electronic information, (2) electronically records, plays, or stores information, or (3) accesses the Internet, or private communication or information networks.
-This includes computers, tablets, smartphones, smartwatches, and other devices.
+This includes laptop computers (e.g., laptops, ultrabooks, and chromebooks), tablets (e.g., iPads[®], Kindle[®], Microsoft Surface[®], and other Android[®] platform or Windows[®] devices), smartphones (e.g., iPhone[®], BlackBerry[®], Android[®] platform phones, and Windows Phone[®]), and other devices (e.g., iPod[®]).